sancsoft/help.beegit.com/general/_posts/2014-11-01-general-beegit-information.md

 An offline writing mode is planned for a future release of Beegit.

 ### Do you provide phone support?
-We do not offer phone support at Beegit.
+We do not offer phone support.
 We do offer all users support via email 8:30a-5:30p EST Monday through Friday.
 We also schedule regular group demo training sessions for paying customers.
 Please reach out to [support@beegit](mailto:support@beegit.com) to join a demo session.

 ### Where can I find your user agreement?
 Our user terms are available [here](https://beegit.com/userAgreement).